Testing the coupling of dark radiations in light of the Hubble tension: Methodology

 \end{itemize}

-Our baseline parameter space consists of nine parameters: the neutrino interaction strength $G_{\rm eff}$, the temperature ratio of the dark radiations $\xi_x$, the Hubble constant $H_0$, the physical energy density for cold dark matter and baryons $\Omega_ch^2$ and $\Omega_bh^2$ respectively, the re-ionization optical depth $\tau_{\rm reio}$, the spectrum amplitude $A_s$, and the spectrum index $n_s$.
+Our baseline parameter space consists of nine parameters: the self-interacting strength $G_{\rm eff}$, the temperature ratio of the dark radiations $\xi_{\rm si}$, the Hubble constant $H_0$, the physical energy density for cold dark matter and baryons $\Omega_ch^2$ and $\Omega_bh^2$ respectively, the reionization optical depth $\tau_{\rm reio}$, the spectrum amplitude $A_s$, and the spectrum index $n_s$.
 Since BBN is affected by $N_{\rm eff}$, we take $Y_{p}$ as another free parameter for possible $N_{\rm eff}\gg3$.
-We also consider a model with an additional free parameter $N_{\rm ur}$, representing the number of ultra-relativistic free-streaming neutrinos.
-Our baseline dataset includes Planck, Pantheon, BAO, and SH$_0$ES, and we also cross-check the analysis by combining with ACT-DR4 and SPT-3G data.
+We use the priors suggested by Cobaya\footnote{https://cobaya.readthedocs.io/en/latest/cosmo\_basic\_runs.html}.
+The priors for SIdr are $\xi_{\rm si}\sim\mathcal N(0.7,0.001),\log_{10}[G_{\rm eff}/{\rm MeV^{-2}}]\sim\mathcal N(-1,0.1)$.
+These selections are under the following considerations: SIdr is likely to share the same temperature with neutrinos, e.g. sterile neutrino, and a large self-interacting strength is supported by previous studies.